DJ Durkin Fired as Maryland Head Coach Amid Player, Fan Protest

 Today, I issued the following statement on the University System of Maryland Board of Regents’ announcements yesterday: https://t.co/ihpoZnEp9v

-The Washington Post's Rick Maese added:
+Maese added:

 Rick Maese @RickMaese